Reinoptland/Sequelize-example/Plan.md

 - [x] Create a Model & a Migration
   - Sequelize-cli: `npx sequelize-cli model:generate --name user --attributes firstName:string`
-  - Migrate the database -> Creates the table
+  - Migrate the database -> Creates the table, `npx sequelize-cli db:migrate`
   - Check in GUI to see, does our table exist? (remember to refresh)
 - [x] Seed the database -> putting the data in the database
   - Generate a seed: `npx sequelize-cli seed:generate --name seed-users`